carlos-molina/TECOmate/README.md

 of an hybrid architecture like this.
 Its salient feature is the off-blockchain enforcing capability that the Contract Compliance Checker can provide.
-For example, the off-blockchain contract compliance checker can be used for offering several off-blockchain services to on--blockchain smart contracts: computation, data storage, data provision, event notification, trust and monitoring/enforcement of
+For example, the off-blockchain Contract Compliance Checker can be used for offering several off-blockchain services to on--blockchain smart contracts: computation, data storage, data provision, event notification, trust and monitoring/enforcement of